Leopold Trepper: Arrest

 On 19 November 1942, the premises of Simexco were searched by the Abwehr, and all known associates of the company were arrested.
 However, no espionage material was found and the interrogation of prisoners failed to determine the whereabouts of Monsieur Gilbert, the alias that Trepper was using in his dealings with the firm.
 After being tortured, the French commercial director of the firm, Alfred Corbin, informed the Gestapo of the address of Trepper's dentist, where Trepper was arrested on 25 November 1942 by Karl Giering.
-Trepper was imprisoned on a third floor room on the Rue des Saussaies in Paris.
+Trepper was imprisoned on a third floor room at 11 Rue des Saussaies in Paris.
 He offered to collaborate with the Abwehr, who subsequently treated Trepper leniently in the expectation that he would serve as a double agent in Paris.
 He was allowed to take daily walks and go into town to buy necessities, but always accompanied by two Sonderkommando guards.
 According to Piepe, when Trepper talked, it was not out of fear of torture or death, unlike Wenzel, but out of duty.
 While he gave up the names and addresses of most of the members of his own network, he sacrificed his associates to protect various members of the French Communist Party, in whom he had an absolute belief.
 The first people to be betrayed were his assistants Katz and Grossvogel.
 In 2002, author Patrick Marnham suggested Trepper not only exposed Soviet agent Henry Robinson, but may have been the source that betrayed French resistance leader Jean Moulin.
 When Gurevich was arrested on 9 November 1942 in Marseille, he was moved to Paris and kept in the next room to Trepper.
 There was a mutual animosity between the two men.